-ownership, accessibility, and intersubjectivity.
+Although publicity in public space is difficult to measure, a number of experts have tried publicity measurement concepts from a certain perspective.
+Ben and Gauss [7] examines publicity according to three dimensions: access, agency, and interests.
+Kohn [8] defines publicity in terms of three core criteria: ownership, accessibility, and intersubjectivity.
 Németh and Schmidt [1] use a framework that assesses publicity with three-axis parameters: ownership, management, and use/user.
-Varna and Tiesdell [9] introduced the Star Model to measure publicity with five axes: ownership, physical configuration, control, civility, and animation.
+Varna and Tiesdell [9] introduced the Star Model to measure publicity with five axes; ownership, physical configuration, control, civility, and animation.
 Lessig [10] has developed a model for looking at the impact of the Internet on society.
 He built his model based on two things, namely common and layers.
 The model emphasizes that the internet is common and as a virtual space communication system, the Internet is composed of three layers: physical layer, code layer, and content layer.
 These three layers are related to the common.
-Lessig [10] defines commons as "any collectively owned resource held in joint use or possession to which anyone has access without obtaining permission of anyone else".
+Lessig (2001) defines commons as "any collectively owned resource held in joint use or possession to which anyone has access without obtaining permission of anyone else".
 According to Németh [11] that model can be applied in the material space, that things that can be associated with common can be tangible or intangible, they can be environmental, cultural, virtual and material.
-For its application in the material space, Németh has reconceptualised the three layers.
+For its application in the material space, Németh has reconceptualized the three layers. .
 Using that model Nemeth [11] tested the publicness of a public park called the Independence National Historical Park (INHP), a complex that is operated and maintained by the National Park Service (NPS) which is planned to be given certain fences and restrictions for visitors for security purposes that because of it the level of the common park is disturbed.
 Simatupang [12] applied the Lessig's model developed by Nemeth to analyse the publicness of the road in Bekasi City in relation to the control of the advertisements via its regulations.

-This research used the Lessig's model developed by Nemeth to analyse the common of a street in Bekasi City as a case in relation to the advertisements in it.
+This research is using the Lessig's model developed by Nemeth to analyse the common of street space in Bekasi City in relation to the present of advertisements in them.
 Referring to that model there are 3 layers of the common that are examined including physical layer, code layer, and content layer.
+Physical layer refers to aesthetics/style, code layer regulations, and content layer symbolism and meaning.